Skip to Main Content

 decorative network grid

 The Federal USF AHEC Program connects students to careers, professionals to communities and communities to better health.
-We inspire, train, recruit and sustain/retain a diverse and broad range of health professionals to practice in communities where the need is greatest.
+We inspire, train, recruit and sustain/retain a broad range of health professionals to practice in communities where the need is greatest.

 The Federal USF AHEC Program began in 1993 and covers a nine-county area on the central west coast of the state from as far north as Citrus to as far south as Charlotte county.
 Community activities are carried out by our two local AHEC Centers, Gulfcoast North AHEC in Land O' Lakes serving Citrus, Hernando, Hillsborough, Pasco and Pinellas counties and Gulfcoast South AHEC in Sarasota, which serves Charlotte, Desoto, Manatee and Sarasota counties.